ayyjohn/ayyjohn.github.io/_posts/2021-11-14-anatomy-of-a-python-stack-trace.md

 At least that will tell you, hopefully, what you wrote that caused the error (though not always as we'll see below).

 <!-- cSpell:disable -->
-In this case, with a keen eye you'll notice that `htts` should be `https`
+In this case, with a keen eye you'll notice that `htts` should be `https`.
 <!-- cSpell:enable -->

 Let's move to an example where the error isn't easy to spot, and the stack trace is largely unhelpful.